Black Friday Deals For New York Sports Fans: Tickets For Mets, Jets, Rangers, Knicks, And More

 NEW YORK YANKEES

 The Yankees made it to the MLB Division Series in 2018, but could not defeat the Boston Red Sox.
 Will 2019 be their year?
 Check out the team at the Bronx’s Yankee Stadium with the special Buy 2, Get 2 offer.
 Through Cyber Monday, November 26, fans can save up to 50 percent off of select seats by using a Mastercard and entering the code “MCB2G2” on Ticketmaster.
-There are eight games available for this offer, including Sunday, March 31, against the Baltimore Orioles, Friday, April 19, against the Kansas City Royals, and Tuesday, May 28, against the San Diego Padres.
+There are eight games available for this offer, including Sunday, March 31, against the Baltimore Orioles; Friday, April 19, against the Kansas City Royals; and Tuesday, May 28, against the San Diego Padres.

 NOTE: All deals that go through Monday, November 26, end at 11:59 p.m.
 ET.